Skip to contents

 where ÎŒ1,i\mu_{\mathrm 1,i} and ÎŒ2,i\mu_{\mathrm 2,i} are the two linear predictors, such that đ”Œ[yi]=ÎŒ1,iÎŒ2,i\mathbb{E}[y_i] = \mu_{\mathrm 1,i} \mu_{\mathrm 2,i};

-For the conventional logit-log bivariate link function we obtain:
+For the conventional logit-log bivariate link function we use a logit-link for encounter probabilities and a log-link for positive catch rates:

 Ό1,i=ep1,i1+ep1,iΌ2,i=ep2,i \begin{aligned} \mu_{\mathrm 1,i} &= \frac{e^{p_{\mathrm 1,i}}}{1+e^{p_{\mathrm 1,i}}} \\ \mu_{\mathrm 2,i} &= e^{p_{\mathrm 2,i}} \end{aligned}